edgedb/easy-edgedb/chapter3/index.md

 In this chapter we are going to start to think about time, as you can see from what Jonathan Harker is doing:

 > Jonathan Harker has just arrived at Castle Dracula after a ride in the carriage through the mountains.
 The ride was terrible: there was snow, strange blue fires and wolves everywhere.
 It was night when he arrived.
 He meets with Count Dracula, goes inside, and they talk all night.
 Dracula leaves before the sun rises though, because vampires are hurt by sunlight.
-Days go by, and Jonathan still doesn't know that he's a vampire.
+Days go by, and Jonathan still doesn't know that Dracula is a vampire.
 But he does notice something strange: the castle seems completely empty.
 If Dracula is so rich, where are his servants?
 Who is making his meals that he finds on the table?
 But Jonathan finds Dracula's stories of history very interesting, and so far is enjoying his trip.

 Now we are completely inside Dracula's castle, so this is a good time to create a `Vampire` type.
 We can extend it from `abstract type Person` because that type has `name` and `places_visited`, which are good for `Vampire` too.
 But vampires are different from humans because they can live forever.
 One possibility is adding `age` to `Person` so that all the other types can use it too.
 Then `Person' would look like this: